 Use the tabs at the top of the page to browse many more resources.

 Covers every aspect of Jewish history, culture and society around the world.
 First new edition in 35 years.
-Print edition also available in SSHL Reference Collection, main floor of Geisel Library, DS102.8 .E496 2007
+Print edition also available in the Geisel Reference Collection, main floor of Geisel Library, DS102.8 .E496 2007

 Digital collection of 52,000 video testimonies from Holocaust survivors.
 From the USC Shoah Foundation Institute for Visual History & Education.
 Can search remotely but videos viewed only on campus.
 Free individual registration required.
 Works best with Internet Explorer